Aircraft industry of Russia: 1992-2005 Post-Soviet adjustments: Competition and struggles

-2005–2010: Industry consolidation programme
+2006-2022: Industry consolidation programme and New projects

 In 2005, the government under President Vladimir Putin initiated an industry consolidation programme to bring the main aircraft producing companies under a single umbrella organization, the United Aircraft Corporation (UAC).
 The aim was optimize production lines and minimise losses.
 The programme was divided in three parts: reorganization and crisis management (2007–2010), evolution of existing projects (2010–2015) and further progress within the newly created structure (2015–2025).

 The UAC, one of the so-called national champions and comparable to EADS in Europe, enjoyed considerable financial support from the Russian government, and injected money to the companies it had acquired to improve their financial standing.
 The UACs first budget in 2007, was about 2 billion rubles, and next year it increased to 24 billion rubles (about $770 million).

 The deliveries of civilian aircraft increased to 6 in 2005, and in 2009 the industry delivered 15 civilian aircraft, worth 12.5 billion roubles, mostly to domestic customers.

-Despite the global financial crisis, Russia's aircraft manufacturing industry as a whole managed to increase production and sales by 19.5% in 2009.
+Despite the 2008 financial crisis, Russia's aircraft manufacturing industry as a whole increased production and sales by 19.5% in 2009.

-2015–today: New projects

 Fifth-generation fighter

 In 1998, the Russian Air Force asked the industry to develop a light multirole frontline aircraft.
 In 2001, the requirements were upgraded to a multirole frontline aircraft system, which later became the fifth-generation fighter Sukhoi Su-57, regarded as Russia's response to the American Joint Strike Fighter.
 The Su-57 performed its maiden flight in 2010, breaking United States's complete monopoly on the development and production of fifth-generation jets.
 Moscow Defense Brief hailed it as a major coup for the Russian aerospace industry, writing that: